APLOSN/APLOSN/README.md

 🇬🇧
-# APLOSN Website
+# 🌐 APLOSN Website

-Welcome to the website of the Association for the Promotion of Free Software, Open Source, and Digital Sovereignty (APLOSN).
+Welcome to the website of the **Association for the Promotion of Free Software, Open Source, and Digital Sovereignty (APLOSN)**. 💻✨

-## License
+## 📜 License

-This project is licensed under the MIT license.
+This project is licensed under the **Etalab 2.0 LICENSE**.
 All rights reserved to APLOSN.

-## Architecture
+## 🏗️ Architecture
 The APLOSN project is structured to separate different responsibilities and facilitate code maintenance and evolution.
 Here is an overview of the project's architecture:

-- [`index.html`](./index.html): The homepage of the site, with a script to redirect users based on their language.
+- [`index.html`](./index.html) 🏠: The homepage of the site, with a script to redirect users based on their language.
-- `en/`: Contains the English pages.
+- `en/` 🇬🇧: Contains the English pages.
-- `fr/`: Contains the French pages.
+- `fr/` 🇫🇷: Contains the French pages.
-- `css/`: Contains the CSS files for the site's styling.
+- `css/` 🎨: Contains the CSS files for the site's styling.
-- `js/`: Contains the JavaScript files for interactive features.
+- `js/` ⚡: Contains the JavaScript files for interactive features.
-- `img/`: Contains the images used on the site.
+- `img/` 🖼️: Contains the images used on the site.
-- [`manifest.json`](./manifest.json): The manifest file for Progressive Web Apps (PWA).
+- [`manifest.json`](./manifest.json) 📱: The manifest file for Progressive Web Apps (PWA).

-## Functionality
+## ⚙️ Functionality
 The APLOSN website operates using standard web technologies such as HTML, CSS, and JavaScript.
-Here is an overview of its functionality:
+Here's an overview of its functionality:

-1. **Homepage**: The [`index.html`](./index.html) page loads a script that detects the user's language and redirects them to the appropriate version of the site (English or French).
+1. **Homepage** 🏠: [`index.html`](./index.html) detects the user's language and redirects to the appropriate version.
-2. **PWA Manifest**: The [`manifest.json`](./manifest.json) file enables the site to function as a Progressive Web App, providing an enhanced user experience on mobile devices.
+2. **PWA Manifest** 📱: [`manifest.json`](./manifest.json) enables the site to function as a Progressive Web App for mobile users.
-3. **Styles**: The CSS files in the `css/` folder define the site's visual style.
+3. **Styles** 🎨: CSS files define the site's visual style.
-4. **Scripts**: The JavaScript files in the `js/` folder add interactive features to the site.
+4. **Scripts** ⚡: JavaScript files add interactive features.
-5. **Content**: The content pages are organized by language in the `en/` and `fr/` folders.
+5. **Content** 📝: Content pages are organized by language (`en/` and `fr/` folders).

-Contributions are welcome!
-If you would like to contribute, please submit a pull request or open an issue to discuss the changes you propose.
+Contributions are welcome! 🛠️ Submit a pull request or open an issue to discuss proposed changes.

-## Sponsorship and Donations
+## 💖 Sponsorship and Donations

 We greatly appreciate sponsorship and donations to support our mission.
-If you would like to support us, please contact us for more information.
+Contact us for more information.

-Thank you for your support!
+Thank you for your support! 🙏

 ---

 ## 📜 License